In this article we discuss:

 Blocked milk ducts happen when a milk duct in your breast gets clogged or has poor drainage and inhibits the milk flow.
 It can occur if your breast isn’t completely emptied after a feed, if your baby skips a feed if you or your baby are having breastfeeding difficulties, or if you’re under stress — which can be common in new mums.
 Tight clothing or constrictive clothing can also cause unnecessary pressure.

 Symptoms can come on slowly and generally affect just one breast.

 You may experience:

-If you can’t seem to unblock this by yourself, here at The Osteopathic Centre we have a variety of treatment options including therapeutic ultrasound to ease the discomfort of blocked ducts.
-Why not speak to one of our experienced Osteopaths to see if we could help?
+If you can’t seem to unblock this by yourself, here at The Osteopathic Centre, we have various treatment options to reduce the risk of further complications, including therapeutic ultrasound, to ease the discomfort of blocked ducts.

 See more articles on our Instagram page here

 Updated: July 2021